pablodecm/phd_thesis/src/103_chapter_3.md

 $\boldsymbol{s}(D)$, as well as how the effect of additional uncertain parameters can be included in the simulation-based generative model of the data.
-In this section, we deal with the actual problem of inference about the subset of parameters of interest
+In this section, we deal with the actual problem of inference of the subset of parameters of interest
 $\boldsymbol{\theta}_\iota$ once a summary statistic has already been chosen and the final statistical model
 $p(\boldsymbol{s}(D) | \boldsymbol{\theta})$ has been fully specified.